Styes and ChalaziaSkip to the navigation

 If a stye is not getting better with home treatment, talk to your doctor.
 You may need a prescription for antibiotic eye ointment or eyedrops.
 You may need to take antibiotic pills if infection has spread to the eyelid or eye.

-If a stye or chalazion gets very large, the doctor may need to pierce (lance) it so it can drain and heal.
+If a stye gets very large, the doctor may need to pierce (lance) it so it can drain and heal.
 Do not try to lance it yourself.

 How can you prevent styes and chalazia?

 - Don't rub your eyes.
 This can irritate your eyes and let in bacteria.
 If you need to touch your eyes, wash your hands first.